dr-vijayan/Viral-Genomics/README.md

 cat ./ERR5743893.vcf

-# Read Viral genomice variant calling file in wiki page for more details
+# Read Viral genomics variant calling file in wiki page for more details